bounswe/bounswe2022group4/deliverables/CMPE451_Customer_Presentation_Milestone_1/group_review.md

 Team Member  | Responsbilities
 ------------- | -------------
 İbrahim Melih Aktaş  | My main responsibilites was the deployment.
 Creating Dockerfile and docker-compose.yml for the Django backend and the PostgreSQL database.
 Creating a CI/CD pipeline with Github Actions.
 Management of the AWS account and the products like ECR and EC2.
 Yusuf Bayındır | Integrating Swagger UI into the application.
 Implementing unit tests for registration and login functionalities.
 Revision on the requirements and the class diagram.
-Some other management related responsibilites.(notetaking, Wiki management, etc.) | Content Cell
+Some other management related responsibilites.(notetaking, Wiki management, etc.)
+Umut Deniz Şener | Creating a code base for frontend team in order to start building our web application HEKA.
+Implementing a navigation bar that allows users navigating to another components.
+Implementing Post component.
+Implementing PostBox component which renders multiple posts.
+Implementing Home Page.
+Implementing unit test cases for Home Page.
+Implementing the backend connection base for the web application.
+Implementing functions that make requests to the backend easily.
+Improving UI of the sign in and sign up pages.
+Reviewing the pull requests and issues in frontend team.
+Providing support to other frontend team members while they encountered a problem.
+Making research on React Hooks, Saas, Css Text Animations, Responsive Css Design, React Libraries.
+Implementing a structure for Lifting State Up.